brewingcode/pug-pack/README.md

 `:inject(file="bootstrap.ss")`, without worrying about `include`.
 The filter is smart enough to figure out where to look for files.

-For `extend`, you will have to use the full relative path to `pug-pack/src`, i.e.
+For `extend`, you will have to use the full relative path to `pug-pack/src`:

 ```pug
 extend ../node_modules/pug-pack/src/_base